 Some tools are very straightforward, with an interface and features that are self-explanatory.
 You will also come across some tools that are a bit more complex, with elaborate features.

-Maybe you have tech-savvy team members that are highly proficient with software.
-If this is not the case however, you will be better off selecting a tool that is intuitive and very easy to use.
+Maybe you have tech-savvy team members that are highly proficient with the software.
+If this is not the case, however, you will be better off selecting a tool that is intuitive and very easy to use.

 Besides user-friendliness, there are other technical components that should be considered too.
 Check which security measures are in place to ensure safe use of the tool for example.